Our Privacy Policy

 Energy usage (like meter readings and units of gas and electricity used over a period of time)

 Sensitive categories of dataData about your needs and the needs of other people in your household.
 This helps us understand if you have any special requirements.
 For example, this data may cover age, disabilities, health and/or any financial vulnerability.
-And, if it applies to you we might add you to the Priority Services Register.
+And, if it applies to you we might add you to the Priority Services Register - see section 4.

 If we think that someone might have committed fraud or stolen energy from us (for example by tampering with a meter or diverting the energy supply) we’ll record this information (see section 4 for further details)